cardano-scaling/hydra/security/RFP.md

 # 2 - Background

-Founded in 2015 by Charles Hoskinson and Jeremy Wood, IOG is a technology company that builds blockchains and blockchain-based products for academic institutions, government entities, and corporations.
-We are a decentralized company that loves small, innovative teams forming and executing ideas that cause cascading disruption.
-Cascading disruption is the idea that most of the structures that form the world's financial, governance, and social systems are inherently unstable, and thus minor perturbations can cause a ripple effect that fundamentally reconfigures the entire system.
-Our company is committed to identifying and developing technology to force these perturbations in order to push towards a more fair and transparent order.

-Hydra is the layer 2 scalability solution for Cardano, which aims to increase transaction speed through low latency and high throughput and minimize transaction cost.
+Hydra is the layer 2 (L2) scalability solution for Cardano, which aims to minimize transaction cost and increase transaction speed via low latency & high throughput.
-IOG's product Hydra Head is the first protocol of the Hydra family and embodies the foundation for more advanced deployment scenarios relying on isomorphic, multi-party state-channels.
+Hydra Head is the first of whole family of protocols and embodies the foundation for more advanced constructions relying on isomorphic, multi-party state-channels.
 Detailed information can be found at https://hydra.family/head-protocol/.

 # 4 - Project Scope

-IOG is issuing this solicitation to perform an assessment of the security of the Hydra Head protocol implementation.
-IOG is lloking for a comprehensive and best practice Secuirty Audit to include, but not limited to, the areas of concern below.
+We are issuing this solicitation to perform an assessment of the security of the Hydra Head protocol implementation.
+The hydra team is looking for a comprehensive and best practice security audit to include, but not limited to, the areas of concern below.
 Any additional materials and documentation can be referenced and attached to your submission.

 Per [CIP-52](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0052),
 1. Any discrepancies, deviations or spotted vulnerabilities shall be described and classified with an appropriate severity level.
 Recommendations to rectify the identified deficiencies shall also be provided whenever appropriate.